 William J. Hickey Women’s Health Services

-Delivering a family centered approach to your care and childbirth experience, the William J. Hickey Women’s Health Services is a wonderful place to welcome the newest addition to your family.
+Each childbirth experience is uniquely memorable, and William J. Hickey Women’s Health Services (Mother/Baby Unit) is dedicated to providing the quality and comfort you need to welcome the newest addition to your family.

 Services and amenities include:

-- Comfortable birthing suites, with overnight accommodations for a support person
+- Comfortable, private birthing suites, with overnight accommodations for a support person.

-- In-house 24/7 midwifery services and neonatal hospitalists
+- In-house 24/7 coverage by certified nurse midwives and neonatal hospitalists.

 Saratoga Hospital and many of its programs and services have received some of the highest available recognition for quality and care.
 Learn more about our many awards and achievements here.